 In button games, a non-playing dealer normally does the actual dealing.
 A round disk called the button is used to indicate which player has the dealer position.
 The player with the button is last to receive cards on the initial deal and has the right of last action after the first betting round.
 The button moves clockwise after a deal ends to rotate the advantage of last action.
 One or more blind bets are usually used to stimulate action and initiate play.
 Blinds are posted before the players look at their cards.
-Blinds are part of a player's bet (unless a certain structure or situation specifies otherwise).
-A blind other than the big blind may be treated as dead (not part of the poster's bet) in some structures, as when a special additional "dead blind" for the collection is specified by a cardroom's procedure.
-With two blinds, the small blind is posted by the first player clockwise from the button, and the big blind is posted by the player two positions clockwise from the button.
-With more than two blinds, the smallest blind is normally left of the button (not on it).
+Blinds are part of a player's bet, unless the structure of a game or the situation requires part or all of a particular blind to be "dead."
+Dead chips are not part of a player's bet.
+With two blinds, the small blind is posted by the player immediately clockwise from the button, and the big blind is posted by the player two positions clockwise from the button.
+With more than two blinds, the little blind is normally left of the button (not on it).
 Action is initiated on the first betting round by the first player to the left of the blinds.
 On all subsequent betting rounds, the action begins with the first active player to the left of the button.